Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: The MBP Policies and Main Result

 \subsection{Performance Guarantee for MBP Policies}

-We now formally state the main performance guarantee of our paper for the dynamic entry control model introduced in Section \ref{sec:model}.
-We will outline the proof in Section \ref{sec:proof_sketch}, and extend the result to more general settings in Section \ref{sec:extension}.
+We now formally state the main performance guarantee of our paper for the joint entry-assignment control model introduced in Section \ref{sec:model}.
+We will outline the proof in Section \ref{sec:proof_sketch}, and extend the result to the dynamic pricing setting in Section \ref{sec:extension}.

-\pqa{Might need to reformulate Theorem 1 and Remark 1 to accommodate more congestion functions.} \begin{thm} Consider a set of $m $ nodes and any demand arrival rates $\bphi$ that satisfy Condition \ref{cond:str_connect}.
-Then there exists $K_1 = \textup{poly}(m,\frac{1}{\alpha(\bphi)})$, and a universal constant $C< \infty$, such that the following holds.\footnote{Here ``poly'' indicates a polynomial.
-The constant $C$ is universal in the sense that it does not depend on $K$, $m$ or $\alpha(\bphi)$.} For the congestion function $f(\cdot)$ defined in \eqref{eq:inv_sqrt_mirror_map}, for any $K\geq K_1$, the following guarantees hold for Algorithm~\ref{alg:mirror_bp}
+\pqa{Might need to reformulate Theorem 1 and Remark 1 to accommodate more congestion functions.} \begin{thm} Consider a set of $m$ nodes and any sequence of demand arrival rates $\{\bphi^t\}_{t\leq T}$ that satisfy Condition \ref{cond:str_connect_jea} and vary $\eta$-slowly (Definition \ref{defn:variation-budget}).
+Define $\alpha_{\min}\triangleq\min_{1\leq t\leq T}\alpha(\bphi^t)>0$.
+Then there exists $K_1 = \textup{poly}\left(m,\frac{1}{\alpha_{\min}}\right)$, and a universal constant $C< \infty$, such that the following holds.\footnote{Here ``poly'' indicates a polynomial.
+The constant $C$ is universal in the sense that it does not depend on $K$, $m$ or $\alpha_{\min}$.} For the congestion function $f(\cdot)$ defined in \eqref{eq:inv_sqrt_mirror_map}, for any $K\geq K_1$, the following finite-horizon guarantee holds for Algorithm~\ref{alg:mirror_bp}